 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
 This ASU makes eight targeted changes to how cash receipts and cash payments are presented and classified in the statement of cash flows.
-This ASU is effective for us on January 1, 2018 and adoption will be applied on retrospective basis unless it is impracticable to apply, in which case we would be required to apply the ASU prospectively as of the earliest date practicable.
-Although we anticipate that upon adoption of this new ASU, the presentation and classification for certain cash flow activities might change, we have not determined the effect on our statements of cash flows or disclosures.
+This ASU is effective for us on January 1, 2018 and adoption will be applied on retrospective basis.
+We anticipate that upon adoption of this new ASU, there will be minimal, if any, effect on the presentation and classification for certain cash flow activities.